An Introduction to Closeboard Fencing

 An overview of the components we are going to cover is shown here:

 If you do not have any specific fencing tools for digging holes it is best advised that you use a garden border spade (the small ones with a blade approx 5-6″ wide).
-If the ground you are digging in has concrete or gravel involved you may have use a 1.5m Crowbar Chisel & Point or maybe a power tool with a breaker attachment.
+If the ground you are digging in has concrete or gravel involved you may have to use a 1.5m crowbar chisel & point or maybe a power tool with a breaker attachment.

 The most common garden fence height is 1.8m (6ft) and the minimum fence post length for this height would be 2.4m (8ft).
 If you have a gravel board or a trellis remember to allow for this on top.
 A minimum of 600mm or 2ft needs to be embedded into the ground.